rcoteru/s3ts/README.md

  - Classification of a discretized version of the time-series.
  - Prediction of the time series, either regression or classification.
+ - Regression of the original time series.
- - Convolutional autoencoder of the sliding frames.
-(TODO)
+ - Regression of the sliding frames.

 ## Environment / Setup